Dyon Production from Near-Extremal Kerr-Newman-(Anti-)de Sitter Black Holes: Schwinger Emission of Dyons

 \section{Schwinger Emission of Dyons}

 In this section, we are going to briefly summarize the computation of the production rate for the Schwinger effect occurring in the near-horizon region of near-extremal Kerr-Newman (KN) black holes in (A)dS space.
 The detailed calculation can be found in~\cite{Chen:2016caa, Chen:2017mnm} for the case with vanishing cosmological constant.
-The Klein-Grodon equation for a charged complex scalar field $\Psi$
+The Klein-Grodon equation for a charged complex scalar field $\Psi$ carrying mass $m$, electric charge $q$ and magnetic charge $p$

-with the following ansatz
+with the following ansatz,